-One recent idea that will be launched in shops in February was designed by Jake Sadovich.
+One idea that was launched was designed by Jake Sadovich.
 Pictured below is the original design Jake submitted in November 2016.
 He was inspired by an actual ship-in-a-bottle he completed.
 Find out more about Jake Sadovich in his 10K Club Interview.

-The final product LEGO Ideas 21313 Ship in a Bottle is pictured below and is set to be released in February.
+The final product LEGO Ideas 21313 Ship in a Bottle is pictured below and can be purchased here.